10 min read

 It’s a residential town slightly further off from town, comprising a mix of HDB flats, private landed houses, and condominiums; with a large mall that has everything, an MRT station for great transportation options, and many hawker centres, markets and coffee shops for local eats.

-You even get to experience a similar sort of laid-back charm of the Holland Village sort at the area’s own Serangoon Gardens estate–a quiet private estate with personable shops, a wide variety of F&B outlets, and even a hawker centre.
+You even get to experience a similar sort of laid-back charm of the Holland Village sort at the area’s own Serangoon Gardens estate, which is a quiet private estate with personable shops, a wide variety of F&B outlets, and even a hawker centre.

 Pro tip: another reason why you should consider Serangoon is its proximity to several popular international schools, such as Stamford American International School, Australian International School, International French School, and DPS International School.